Resources

 How to Effectively Be ‘The Best’

-In both my athletic and professional career I recognize that I share a strong sentiment with my clients – I want to be the ‘best.’
-Although highly motivated by this desire I have found that it is paradoxically one of my greatest sources of frustration,...
+How to Effectively Be 'The Best' In both my athletic and professional career I recognize that I share a strong sentiment with my clients – I want to be the ‘best.’
+Although highly motivated by this desire I have found that it is paradoxically one of my greatest...

 Insight on Mental Skills Training

-Amanda Ferranti knows that your brain is your tool and that you can learn the skills you need to empower yourself.
+Insight on Mental Skills Training Amanda Ferranti knows that your brain is your tool and that you can learn the skills you need to empower yourself.
 Amanda works with youth athletes in sports, but her lessons of empowerment apply to every aspect of life.
-Listen to the Chasing Insight podcast to hear...
+Listen to the...

 It’s Okay to Feel Disappointed